In case of an emergency, dial 911.

 The early days of a new culture are often filled with anticipation about the many new and exciting experiences you may have while you are here.
 At the same time, you have many details to take care of and many things to learn.
 Make sure to take care of yourself during this time.
 You can also visit the Relaxation Room which offers massages, aromatherapy and stress relief workshops.

 Get enough sleep.
 You may be jet lagged and unaccustomed to the time change between the United States and your country.
 Your feelings of excitement and anxiety may interfere with your sleep.
 You will sleep best if you do not consume too much alcohol or caffeine, avoid eating too late in the evening, and get to bed early enough so that you can get at least eight hours of uninterrupted rest.

 Eat regular, nutritious meals.
 American food may be different from the food at home.
 You may be tempted ti skip meals or eat too much or choose unhealthy foods (which Americans sometimes eat in excess).
 Eating too much fat (contained in fast food) will lead to weight gain.
 Eating too much sugar (found in soft drinks and desserts) often causes mood swings and loss of energy.
-Across the street from campus is the Toucan Market, which has an excellent variety of fresh foods and international and ethnic ingredients.

 Exercise Your Way to Good Health

 Research shows that exercise, in addition to providing benefits to physical health, is an excellent way to remain energetic and positive.
 One way of exercising is by walking or biking to and around campus.
 In addition, you can visit the Campus Activity Center for free with your Aggie ID.
 The facilities include two swimming pools, a weight room, numerous cardio machines, an indoor track, as well as classes.